tesseract-ocr/tessdoc/TrainingTesseract.md

 # Training Procedure

 Some of the procedure is inevitably manual.
 As much automated help as possible is provided.
 The tools referenced below are all built in the training subdirectory.

+You need to run all commands in the same folder where your input files are located.

 ## Generate Training Images